-Oracle Database (or simply Oracle) is a popular relational database server in today's organizations.
-Organizations use this server to host highly sensitive information, including financial data, stakeholders' personal data, and other confidential business information.
-Such data stores can get corrupted due to mismanagement by employees, and are also a prime target of hackers.
-This is why it is important to perform around-the-clock database activity monitoring.
-Oracle provides all the database activity information required in its logs, but it doesn't offer the kind of sophisticated auditing mechanism admins need.
+Organizations use Oracle Database servers to host highly sensitive information including financial data, stakeholders' personal data, and other confidential business information.
+It's possible for these data stores to be corrupted due to mismanagement by employees, and the valuable data they hold makes them a prime target for hackers.
+To combat this, it's important to perform around-the-clock database activity monitoring.

 Oracle Database monitoring reports

-- The Selected Tables report shows which data is being accessed the most.
+- Which data is being accessed the most.

-- The Created Clusters report indicates how data is being correlated across multiple tables in your database.
+- How data is being correlated across multiple tables in your database.

-- The Created Functions and Created Procedures reports help you identify how data is being used within your database.
+- How data is being used within your database.

-- The Created Triggers and Altered Triggers reports help you understand how data processes are being automated within your database.
+- How data processes are being automated within your database.